dmcdo/buildroot-sdk-builder/README.md

 # buildroot-sdk-builder
-Use [buildroot](https://buildroot.org/) to build a basic SPARC or MIPS Linux GNU C/++ toolchain and package it for Debian/Ubuntu.
+Use [buildroot](https://buildroot.org/) to build a basic SPARC, MIPS, ARM, or AARCH64 Linux GNU C/++ toolchain and package it for Debian/Ubuntu.

 All SPARC GNU tools are prefixed with `sparc-linux`. ie, `sparc-linux-gcc`, `sparc-linux-as`, `sparc-linux-ld`, etc. Tools for other architectures are prefixed similarly.

-SPARC executables can be executed using the `sparcexec` command. `mipexec` can be used for MIPS binaries, `armexec` for ARM binaries, and `aarch64exec` for ARM64 binaries.
+SPARC executables can be executed using the `sparcexec` command. `mipsexec` can be used for MIPS binaries, `armexec` for ARM binaries, and `aarch64exec` for ARM64 binaries.

 ```sh
 # For example...